Unlike fractions

 1. Convert unlike fractions into like fractions.

-2. Denominator of the result = Denominator of the new like fractions (the LCM)
+2. Denominator of the result = The LCM of the denominators (Denominator of the new like fractions)

-3. Numerator of the result = Add all the new numerator
+3. Numerator of the result = Sum of all the new numerators (add all the numerators)

-5. Divide the numerator and denominator of the result by the HCF.
+4. To reduce to lowest term divide the numerator and denominator of the result by the HCF(GCD)

 LCM for 10 and 3 = 30